Codaisseur/scoreboard_ts/README.md

 12. Added reset button
 13. Added Sass and fun indicator stylings
 14. Added funky styles to the score increment button
+15. Added a controlled component (input field) in the AddPlayerForm